Frontiers Guidelines for Authors

 In the Mission Statement, we emphasize one domain of clinical goals which, we believe, should be brought into the scope of psychotherapy more deliberately.
 It is the goal of discerning and remediating the psychological consequences of traumatic abuse and betrayal perpetrated by institutions and governments in particular, beyond the effect of betrayal in personal relationships.
 For example, we should explore what constitutes resilience for clients coping with institutional oppression and discrimination or with neglect by agencies designated to correct abuse in personal relationships.

-Types of Article
+Types and Lengths of Articles

 Clinician Reports.
 Frontiers publishes reports of clinicians’ experience from the treatment of clients with trauma-related disorders or form supervision of other clinicians.
 Reports may have a narrow focus, about just one complication of treatment, a strange development, having discovered an interesting exception to traditional clinical wisdom.
 We are interested in how clinicians make judgments, the conceptual bases for their interventions, and the criteria they use for success or failure.
 We welcome authors’ thoughts and cautions about possible mis-use or mis-application of their interventions.
 We encourage authors to be self-reflective in describing the development, application and maturation of their ideas for the interventions they describe, because we aspire to make Frontiers a means for the readers’ clinical education by means of sharing the authors’ reasoning.
 Authors are encouraged to keep the length of Clinician Reports at 6,000 words.